Maritime Computer Emergency Response Team ADMIRAL dataset ADMIRAL dataset

 Next

 Disclaimer: the data are provided as is.
 France Cyber Maritime and the M-CERT take no responsibility for the soundness, quality, precision, nor the eventual attribution made by the referenced URLs.
 We give a lot of respect and support to the victims of attacks.
-Yes, there are no common and shared incident IDs in cyber (for now!).

-Files generated on Thursday, 02nd November 2023.
+Files generated on Monday, 11th December 2023.

 ADMIRAL is licensed under the Creative Commons CC-BY-NC license.
 Copyright © France Cyber Maritime 2023.